Live Satellite View of Your House

 Can I see my house in real time from a satellite?

-Not in the way most people mean “real time.”
-Public satellite imagery is usually delayed.
-If you want the closest thing to a live view, check weather-focused tools like Zoom Earth or NASA Worldview, or use Street View / Live View for ground-level context.
+Not in the way most people mean "real time."
+Public satellite imagery is usually delayed by days to weeks.
+If you want the closest thing to current imagery, check weather-focused tools like Zoom Earth or NASA Worldview, or use Street View / Live View for ground-level context.

-What is the best free app to see live satellite views of my property?
+What is the best free app to see recent satellite views of my property?

 For free tools, Google Earth is usually the best place to look for detailed residential imagery, while Zoom Earth is better for current weather and cloud movement.
 Neither gives you a true live feed of your house.